UNCG-Github/Github/README.md

 # GitHub @ UNCG

+STATUS UPDATE: June 3rd, 2021:
+ - Github @ UNCG is in the process of being configured and is NOT ready for users quite yet.
+ - Github admins expect the service to be ready for launch in August 2021
+ - For questions in the meantime, please contact Nick Young - nickyoung@uncg.edu

 ## Overview

 GitHub is a service for collaborating on software and documentation projects.
 It provides version control, issue tracking, and wiki space for hosted projects.
 GitHub uses Git, a distributed version control system used in the Linux kernel, the Android mobile platform, and other projects.